Prateeksingchn/Prateeksingchn/README.md

 <h1 align="left">Hi 👋!
-My name is Prateek and I'm a Full-Stack Developer, from Bhopal, India</h1>
+My name is Prateek Singh Chouhan and I'm a Full-Stack Developer, from Bhopal, India</h1>

 ###